wildlife-attractions-valencia-photo

 Sharks and rays

-While in Valencia, make sure you set aside some time for these two parks.
+While in Valencia, make sure you set aside some time for these two wildlife parks.
 I definitely enjoyed visiting both and I’m pretty sure you will too!

 Booking.com